marlinarnz/quetzal_germany/README.md

 Notebooks `prep11` to `prep14` create road and PT networks from OpenStreetMap and German-wide GTFS feeds, respectively.
 They will be saved in `sm.road_links`/`sm.road_nodes` and `sm.links`/`sm.nodes`, respectively.
 Additionally, a list `sm.pt_route_types` is created.
 Make sure you uncomment the cell where you spatially restrict the network graph, if you want a smaller region.
 Notebook `prep15` creates distances from all population points in the latest census to your PT stops (make sure to spatially restrict this one too).
 This data is used to parametrise PT access and egress links.

 Notebooks `prep2X` aggregate yor network and create access/egress links between zones' demand centroids and the PT stops or road nodes, respectively.
-There are two methods available for PT network aggregation, which is necessary in order to reduce computation time for path finders and all other methods:
+There are two methods used for PT network aggregation, which is necessary in order to reduce computation time for path finders and all other methods:
-* Clustering short-distance stops and then creating access/egress links (efficient computation, but information loss in network connectivity and travel time)
+* Clustering short-distance stops
 * Aggregation of PT network to relevant trips and stops with simultaneous connection to zone centroids (size and quality of the network depend on your definition of 'relevant')

-The notebooks are named correspondingly (`prep20` and `prep21`).
+* Subsequently, the road network gets connected

 The rest works straight-forward with the notebooks' comments and should work for every self-defined region with minor adjustments.
 At the end of each notebook in the 'save' cell(s) you find all DataFrames (as `sm`'s attributes) that will be relevant in later steps.
 One additional attribute is always present: `sm.epsg` which defines the coordinate reference system.

 ### Results

 Results of the inter-zonal model (NUTS3 resolution) are computed and validated in `model_assignment`, while results for whole Germany need inner-zonal traffic as well.
 This is computed under use of restrictively licensed data (see below; notebook `model_assignment_inner-zonal`).
 Combined results, which are eligible for comparison to other studies, are created in `model_emissions`.

+### Scenarios

+You can define own scenarios "the quetzal way": Open the `parameters.xls` file and add a new column with your scenario name.
+Name it under "general/description" and refer to "base" as a "general/parent" scenario.
+All values, which you don't change in your new column are taken from the parent column.

+You can now adjust parameters and run the model with new values.
+To do so, either use the `00_launcher` by typing your scenario name (column name in `parameters.xls`) in the list of scenarios (fourth cell).
+All scenario names in this list will be executed in parallel.
+The other option is running the notebooks manually and defining the variable `scenario` to your name (see very first cell).

 ### Data accessibility